Ultimate New Puppy Checklist and Printable Shopping List

 Puppy training pads — One of the most handy items on your new puppy checklist, puppy pads are an essential potty-training tool.
 They're also perfect for lining the crate, playpen, or anywhere else an accident may occur.
 Wee-Wee® brand training pads are America's Original Trusted Pads and come in different sizes and varieties, such as Little, Advanced Odor Control, and more.
 With a built-in attractant, Wee-Wee training pads encourage puppies to do their business on the pad rather than elsewhere in the house.

 Chew deterrent spray — Puppies are enthusiastic chewers, so you will want to prevent them from destroying items inside or outside your home.
 Chew deterrent sprays contain bitter tastes dogs find unpleasant, such as cherry, apple, or lime.
-In addition to keeping dogs from damaging wood and furniture, some chew deterrent sprays, such as the Four Paws® Bitter Lime® Spray, can even be applied directly to your pup to prevent them from scratching themselves.
+In addition to keeping dogs from damaging wood and furniture, some chew deterrent sprays, such as the Healthy Promise® Bitter Lime® Spray, can even be applied directly to your pup to prevent them from scratching themselves.

 Slicker brush — Along with keeping your pup's coat free of tangles and mats, regular brushing gives you and your dog the opportunity to bond.
 Plus, it helps them establish positive associations with grooming time from a young age!
 A slicker brush is a great versatile choice because it can be used for all types of dogs' coats, including short, medium, long, curly, and wiry.